 Never forget, notes Cornell Professor of Forage Management Jerry Cherney, that the relationship between grazing cattle and their grass is one of predator and prey.
 Like any meat-eating predator, cattle hunt where the hunting's easiest.
 On hilly range, that usually means they linger within a mile of water, and as near as the food supply allows, to shade.

 The spot-grazing that results creates several problems for producers.
-In fact, it is uneven grazing distribution rather than too many cattle that causes most overgrazing problems in western range-lands, according to Montana State Professor of Animal Science, Derek Bailey.
+In fact, it is uneven grazing distribution rather than too many cattle that causes most overgrazing problems in western range-lands, according to Derek Bailey with Montana State.
 Those problems include:

 - Forage isn't used fully, uniformly and to highest profit.
 Cattle often congregate in lowlands along streams and overgraze that vegetation, even while abundant quality forage goes unused on uplands.